cslee159/OptimalGeneNMF/README.md

 # NMFOptiGene

-NMFOptiGene is an R script for finding optimal genes to represent genes of interest (target genes) and finally extracting transcriptional signatures of the optimal genes by utilizing Non-negative Matrix Factorization (NMF), Missing Value Imputation (Xihui Lin (2018).
+NMFOptiGene is an R script for finding optimal genes to represent transciprional patterns of genes of interest (target genes) and finally extracting transcriptional signatures of the optimal genes by utilizing Non-negative Matrix Factorization (NMF), Missing Value Imputation (Xihui Lin (2018).
 [Fast Nonnegative Matrix Factorization and Applications to
 Pattern Extraction, Deconvolution and Imputation](https://www.biorxiv.org/content/10.1101/321802v1.full). *bioRXiv*), and backward selection.
 Details are described  in our paper in preparation for publication (to be updated later).

 ## Gene Optimization using NMF based on Missing Value Imputation